oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_opsi_database_insights_actions_module.rst

 - For *action=disable*, disables a database in Operations Insights.
 Database metric collection and analysis will be stopped.
 - For *action=enable_autonomous_database_insight_advanced_features*, enables advanced features for an Autonomous Database in Operations Insights.
 A direct connection will be available for further collection.
 - For *action=enable*, enables a database in Operations Insights.
 Database metric collection and analysis will be started.
+- For *action=ingest_addm_reports*, this endpoint takes in a JSON payload, persists it in Operation Insights ingest pipeline.
+Either databaseId or id must be specified.
 - For *action=ingest_database_configuration*, this is a generic ingest endpoint for all database configuration metrics.
 - For *action=ingest_sql_bucket*, the sqlbucket endpoint takes in a JSON payload, persists it in Operations Insights ingest pipeline.
 Either databaseId or id must be specified.
 - For *action=ingest_sql_plan_lines*, the SqlPlanLines endpoint takes in a JSON payload, persists it in Operation Insights ingest pipeline.
 Either databaseId or id must be specified.